 It is highly unlikely that you will have to go to court for a car accident case in Virginia.
-There are some exceptions, of course, but the majority of personal injury claims are resolved outside of the courtroom.
+Of course, there are some exceptions, but most personal injury claims are resolved outside of the courtroom.

 The Majority of Cases Settle Outside of Court

-Insurance companies will always look for ways to pay out as little as possible on accident claims.
-They may question the severity of your injuries, the credibility of your allegations, and twist your own words to diminish the value of your case.
+Insurance companies will always look for ways to pay as little as possible on accident claims.
+They may question the severity of your injuries and the credibility of your allegations and twist your own words to diminish the value of your case.

-It is precisely situations like these where having experienced legal representation makes all the difference in the world.
-A good car accident attorney is well-versed in these tactics and can deftly handle disputes by preparing a solid case with expert testimony that demonstrates liability as well the nature and severity of your car crash injuries.
+It is precisely situations where having experienced legal representation makes all the difference.
+A good car accident attorney is well-versed in these tactics and can deftly handle disputes by preparing a solid case with expert testimony demonstrating liability and the nature and severity of your car crash injuries.

-However, if an insurance company continues to play hardball and refuses to offer fair compensation, your legal counsel will have to take the case to trial, unless you are willing to accept the settlement offer.
+However, suppose an insurance company continues to play hardball and refuses to offer fair compensation.
+In that case, your legal counsel will have to take the case to trial unless you are willing to accept the settlement offer.

 Contact Us for a Free Case Evaluation

 The car accident lawyers at Rutter Mills have been helping Virginia residents obtain the justice they deserve for more than 50 years.
-If you were injured in a motor vehicle accident, contact our offices in Norfolk or Newport News for a free case evaluation.
+If you were injured in a motor vehicle accident, contact our Norfolk or Newport News offices for a free case evaluation.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.